 This subject of legality has become a slippery slope in recent years with the plethora of DIY wedding articles and people jumping on the internet to be ordained.
 Many counties in NC choose not to actively enforce this law which was upheld by the NC Supreme Court as recently as 1992, while others hand out information informing their bridal couples at the time they procure their marriage license.
 Ignorance of the law or laziness to enforce it notwithstanding, if you have a friend or family member get ordained over the internet and something happened, godforbid, that lands you in front of a judge in NC and the information comes up that you were “married” by someone who was ordained in this way – the judge would say, “nope, you are not married by the laws of this state”… in more legal language of course.

 I am also doing premarital counseling for a couple, and the bride is a lawyer.
-She told me they chose me not just because I was on the preferred vendor list of their venue, but because she knew I was legally ordained and in law school they "drummed it through into their heads" that as a family law lawyer, the first thing to check was the credentials of the person that officiated the wedding!
+She told me they chose me not only because I was on the preferred vendor list of their venue, but because she knew I was legally ordained.
+She said that when she was in law school they "drummed it into their heads" that when a couple came in for a divorce , and if they had not been married in a church, to check the credentials of the officiant, as internet ordination is NOT legal in NC.

 Also, in 2012 I received a call from a bride who had planned on having a friend to officiate her ceremony, and who was going to be ordained over the internet.
 She and her fiance were actually getting their marriage license at the Mecklenburg Register of Deeds office and telling the girl at the counter that her soon-to-be husband’s best friend was going to get ordained online.
 And the woman told her that was not legal and they would not be married.
 She actually gave the couple my name to call, as she knew me from over 18 years of doing weddings in Mecklenburg County.
 (Actually she also knew me because I had performed the former Register of Deeds niece’s wedding!)
 I ended up consenting to co-officiate the wedding so that they could have their friend do some of the ceremony as well, so the day was meaningful for them, and they would still be legal. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Note: This article refers to the Universal Life Church Online, based in Modesto, California and NOT to the Universal Life Church World Headquarters of Carrabelle, FL.
 The latter is a Christian organization legally entitled to ordain for all states in the U.S. I often come across people in the Wedding business and elsewhere who, when finding I am ordained, confidently tell me that they can also officiate because they are also ordained.
 In almost every case, they are referring to online ordination through the Universal Life Church.